All Is Well (TV series): Production

 The producers hired Ah Nai (author of the novels Ode to Joy and Like a Flowing River) to work on a script.

 On October 11, 2017, actors Yao Chen and Ni Dahong were cast in lead roles for the series.

 Principal photography began on January 17, 2018, and wrapped in May 2018.

-Most of the series was shot on location in Suzhou, Jiangsu.
-The scenes of the Su family's old house were filmed in an alley of Tongdeli (同德里).
-The scenes set in "Shi Hun Zhe" (食荤者) were filmed in Han'eryuan (翰尔园), Pingjiang Sub district of Gusu District.
+Most of the series was shot on location in Suzhou, Jiangsu, China while Su Mingzhe's family life is filmed in San Francisco, California, U.S. The scenes of the Su family's old house were filmed in an alley of Tongdeli (同德里).
+The scenes set in "Shi Hun Zhe" (食荤者) were filmed in Han'eryuan teahouse (翰尔园)(55 Daru Lane, Pingjiang Historic District, Gusu District).
 The village of Mingyuewan (明月湾 (Moon Bay)) served as the setting of the tea-leaf picking scene.

 Reception

 The show has a 7.8 out of 10 rating on Douban, and received mainly positive reviews.
 It has become a major trending topic on social media, with related hashtags being viewed hundreds of millions of times.
 Many people have praised the television series online for revealing problems and contradictions in real life, such as traditional Chinese families' preference for boys over girls (重男轻女), NEET (啃老族), and generational conflicts related to caring for the elderly (家庭养老).